 View all Customer Surveys by NBRI.

 Competitors that are prospering in the new global economy recognize that measuring customer satisfaction is key.
 Only by doing so can they hold on to the customers they have and understand how to better attract new customers.
-The competitors who will be successful recognize that customer satisfaction is a critical strategic weapon that can bring increased market share and increased profits.
+Successful competitors recognize that customer satisfaction is a critical strategic weapon that can bring increased market share and increased profits.

-The problem companies face, however, is exactly how to do all of this and do it well.
+The problem companies face, however, is exactly how to measure customer satisfaction and do it well.
 They need to understand how to quantify, measure, and track customer satisfaction.
 Without a clear and accurate sense of what needs to be measured and how to collect, analyze, and use the data as a strategic weapon to drive the business, no firm can be effective in this new business climate.
 Plans constructed using customer satisfaction research results can be designed to target customers and processes that are most able to extend profits.

 Too many companies rely on outdated and unreliable measures of customer satisfaction.
 They watch sales volume.
 They listen to sales reps describing their customers’ states of mind.
 They track and count the frequency of complaints.
 And they watch aging accounts receivable reports, recognizing that unhappy customers pay as late as possible — if at all.
 While these approaches are not completely without value, they are no substitute for a valid, well-designed customer satisfaction survey program.

-It’s no surprise to find that market leaders differ from the rest of the industry in that they’re designed to hear the voice of the customer and achieve customer satisfaction.
+It’s no surprise to find that market leaders differ from the rest of their industry in that they have programs in place to hear the voice of the customer and achieve customer satisfaction.
 In these companies:

 - Marketing and sales employees are primarily responsible for designing (with customer input) customer satisfaction surveying programs, questionnaires, and focus groups.